TECH-SQUAD-DSA-project/Pygame-Car-Racer-final-project/README.md

 - Rotating surfaces and blitting with angle.

 ### 🐞 Glitches / Issues Faced
-- No collision — you can drive off the track.
+- collision — you cannot drive off the track.
 - No AI or goal — just drive freely.

 ---

-## 🧠 Project 3: AI Car + Collision Detection
+## 🧠 Project 3: AI Car

 ### 📌 Overview
 The game now has an **AI car** that follows a pre-defined path.
 Collision detection is introduced using Pygame masks, adding gameplay challenge.